gamemann/Misc/README.md

 ## Python
 * Small Discord Bot - A small Discord bot that notifies my partner of some things at 8 AM CST in a server we have together.

+## C Test Programs
+In this directory you'll find **many** C programs I made for testing purposes while I learn it more and more.
+Please keep in mind these programs are informal, so you may see odd variable names such as `lol` or `xd` along with other things.